|Popular in||July||High demand for flights, 21% potential price rise|

-Information is based on travel restrictions for travel to Tulsa within the United States
+Information is based on travel restrictions from Canada to Tulsa

-Most visitors from USA need to provide a negative COVID-19 test result and/or quarantine to enter Tulsa.
+Most visitors from Canada need to provide a negative COVID-19 test result and/or quarantine to enter Tulsa.

 COVID-19 testing requirements

-Visitors from USA are not required to quarantine after entering Tulsa.
+Visitors from Canada are not required to quarantine after entering Tulsa.

 COVID-19 testing requirements

-Visitors from Tulsa must present a negative RT-PCR (NAAT) test taken 72 hours before departing to USA.
+Visitors from Tulsa must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 72 hours for RT-PCR (NAAT) and 1 day for Antigen (quick-test) before departing to Canada.

-Visitors from Tulsa are not required to quarantine after entering USA.
+Visitors from Tulsa are not required to quarantine after entering Canada.

 YTO - TUL